flectra-hq/documentation-user/content/applications/finance/accounting/taxation/taxes/default_taxes.rst

 Configuration
 =============

-**Default Taxes** are automatically set up according to the country selected at the creation of your database, or when you set up a :ref:`fiscal localization package <fiscal_localizations/packages>` for your company.

 To change your **Default Taxes**, go to :menuselection:`Accounting --> Configuration --> Settings --> Taxes --> Default Taxes`, select the appropriate taxes for your default **Sales Tax** and **Purchase Tax**, and click on *Save*.